CrowdsourcingKC/crowdsourcingshortcut/faq.md

 ### Is This Worth Reading?

-If you do not currently live in a tech-fueled utopia, and if the abilities of machines do not yet match those of humans, then these words cannot be useless…
+If you do not currently live in a tech-fueled utopia, and if the abilities of machines do not yet match those of humans, then these words cannot be useless!

 ### Who Should Read this Book?